Becoming a Governor

 If so, we would be delighted to hear from you.

-Collyer’s is committed to providing excellent education for the success of every student.
-Working as part of a team, governors are responsible for defining future strategy and monitoring its’ implementation to meet this objective.
-The role of governor is non-executive.
+Collyer’s is one of the leading sixth form colleges in the country.
+Working as part of a team, governors are responsible for defining future strategy and monitoring its’ implementation in order to maintain and improve upon this success.

 Those wishing to know more are invited to contact Nicola Whitehead, Clerk to the Governing Body either by e-mail email@example.com or telephone on (01403) 210822 x 519.